skynet29/brainbot/README.md

 # brainbot

 ## Goal
-Create a framework based on WEB technologies to ease developpment of complexe application
+Create a framework based on WEB technologies to ease developpment of complexe application.

+At the origin, this framework was developped to pilot and control an underwater drone

 ## Roadmap